National Identity Management Commission: Identity card

 The organization began enrollment exercise in September 2010 and started the issuance of a multipurpose card in 2013.
 The identity card issued in 2013 can be obtained by Nigerians aged sixteen or have lived in the country for two or more years at point of enrollment providing an identification document with a photograph such as a driver's license or an international passport.
 The ID card contains a National Identity Number, two photographs of the card holder, and a chip containing the biometric information of the holder.
 The commission also collaborated with MasterCard to add a prepaid element to the card and can be used as an ATM card in MasterCard certified ATMs.

+The new General Multipurpose Card (GMPC) introduced by Nigeria's National Identity Management Commission (NIMC) integrates several functions into one platform, including payment and government services.
+It streamlines identity verification, replacing multiple forms of ID, and can be applied for online, at NIMC offices, or through banks.